 Resident Assistant Fall 2023- Spring 2024 Selection Process

-- Information Session: All students who apply will be sent a video of the information session to watch.
-During these sessions, candidates can learn more about the position details.
+- Information Session: All students who intend to apply should review the Information Session at the top of this page prior to starting their applications.
+The video covers details and qualifications for the RA position.
 At any time, you may email questions to firstname.lastname@example.org if you still have questions after watching the information sessions and reviewing the FAQ.

-- Application: Applications will be available October 31, 2022, at 10:00 a.m.
-EST. Applications will be open until 11:59 p.m. on December 7, 2022.
+- Application: Applications will be available online in the MyHousing portal on Oct.
+31, 2022, at 8 a.m.
+EST. Applications will be open until 11:59 p.m. on Dec.
+7, 2022.
 By applying you are authorizing the department to do a grade and conduct check with Georgia Tech through Banner and the Office of Student Integrity.
-Applications are located under the employment tab once you log in to your myhousing page.
+Applications are located under the employment tab once you log in to your MyHousing page.

 - Interview: After submission of a completed application we will review your grades and conduct status as well as score your application.
 Successful candidates will be cleared to participate in a 45-minute online interview.
-Interview sign-up information will be emailed to candidates beginning in January 2023.
+Interview sign-up information will be emailed to successful candidates on Jan.
+13, 2023, by end of business, 5 p.m.
+EST.

-- We utilize an online sign-up program that allows for flexibility up until 5 p.m. the day before your interview.
+- We utilize an online sign-up program that allows for flexibility up until 5 p.m. the day before our interviews begin.

-- Be sure to input your GT email address (@gatech.edu) into the system to receive a reminder.
+- Be sure to input your GT email address (@gatech.edu) into the system as our interviews will be on MS Teams and also to receive a reminder.
 The committee will not send reminders.

 - Not all who submit applications are offered an interview.
 Please review your application essay questions with care.

-- Candidate Offers: Selected candidates will be able to view their offers in February 2023 at 5:00 p.m.
+- Candidate Offers: Selected candidates will be able to view their offers on Feb.
+17, 2023, at 5 p.m.
 EST. Candidates will receive one of three offers: a primary placement offer, an alternate offer, or a no offer.
 Students that receive the primary position offer will not learn of their community placement until later in the semester and their room/apartment assignment at a later date.
-Candidates will have three business days to accept their offers.
+Candidates must accept or decline their offers by 5 p.m.
+EST on Feb.
+21, 2023.

 Students Currently in our Alternate Pool